CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/song_02.md

 ![move note](images/song_02_4.png)

-!!! hint "Move Note with Parameters"
+!!! tip "Move Note with Parameters"

     After selecting notes, drag with the mouse or move them with ++up++ or ++down++ keys, and the pitch will automatically follow their change.